OWASP/passfault/core/docs/architecture.md

 # OWASP Passfault Development

-To analyze a password put the password into a `PasswordAnalysis` and pass it into a `PatternFinder`.
+To analyse a password put the password into a `PasswordAnalysis` and pass it into a `PatternFinder`.
 Any pattern finder will do but you can lump many pattern finders into a `CompositeFinder` like `SequentialFinder` or `ExecutorFinder`